536 S. Clark / 101 W. Congress Federal Building

 536 S. Clark St.

-This 95-year-old former Rand McNally printing house and globe factory, originally designed by Chicago architects Holabird and Roche and acquired by the federal government in 1952, underwent a $65 million renovation, completed in 2006.
+This century-old former Rand McNally printing house and globe factory, originally designed in 1912 by Chicago architects Holabird and Roche and acquired by the federal government in 1952, underwent a $65 million renovation, completed in 2006.

 Property Manager: Gina Carter

 For more building information or service calls, contact the building's service desk using the information in the top right box on this page.
 For other federal government information, call 1-800-FED-INFO.

 Art in Architecture The building's commissioned artworks include: